 Keystone Tutors Blog

-GCSE Results Day 2020 is finally upon us!
-We thought it might be helpful to share some top tips to help you to navigate the day.
+GCSE Results Day 2023 is almost upon us (Thursday 24th August) so we thought it might be helpful to share some top tips to help you to navigate the day.

 How hard is it to get a 9 in GCSE Geography?
 Geography is often misperceived as an “easier”, less academic subject.
 I think one of the main reasons for this is that it is an interdisciplinary subject.
 Geography touches on lots of different subject areas (science, economics, politics, sociology etc.) so the depth on knowledge required in each aspect is not to the same level as if you were studying each component subject individually.
 However, beware of complacency.

 Key findings from past examiners reports for GCSE Latin Examiners release reports talking about how well students got on in that year’s exams and highlighting common mistakes that were made.
 Given these examiners are the ones who make the exams, we should probably pay attention to what they have to say!
 We trawled through these examiners’ reports, as well as past exams, to put together a list of the top 5 areas that students often stumble on in GCSE Latin.

 How should I create a timetable for my GCSEs?
 Creating a comprehensive timetable is one of the most helpful things you can do to ensure success in your GCSEs.
 While this timetable may vary depending on other commitments, there are of course some aspects that are helpful to remember.
 The first is to ensure that you dedicate time to the areas you find more complex.